Introduction

 - Arius’ letter to Eusebius of Nicomedia, and

-“Athanasius … would not have stopped short of misrepresenting what he (Arius) said” (RH, 10).
+“Athanasius … would not have stopped short of misrepresenting what he (Arius) said.”
+(RH, 10)

 “In places (Athanasius) may be suspected of pressing the words maliciously rather further than Arius intended” (RH, 15).

-For example, Athanasius wrote that Arius said that “the Son was no greater than the locust or caterpillar.”
+Athanasius wrote that Arius said that “the Son was no greater than the locust or caterpillar.”
 Hanson describes this as ‘malicious’ (RH, 20).

-Secondly, the quotes by Arius’ enemies, “divorced from their own original literary context … are … very far from presenting to us the systematic thought of Arius as he himself saw it.
+The quotes by Arius’ enemies, “divorced from their own original literary context … are … very far from presenting to us the systematic thought of Arius as he himself saw it.
 In other words, we can never be sure that the theological priorities ascribed to Arius by his opponents were his own, even if his statements are transmitted correctly.”
-(RW, 95)
+(RW, 95) |

-For example, Athanasius describes Arius’ teachings in two different places.
 “The differences in tone between these two versions is especially striking:” (RW, 103)

 The one, which seems like a direct quote (De Synodis 15), “balances negations with affirmations of the Son’s dignity.”
 (RW, 103)